Dr. Karen Ford, D.S.W.

 This program of study will prepare you for positions of nonprofit management, community leadership, consulting, research, or teaching on the postsecondary level.
 Popular topics of focus include nonprofit governance, philanthropy, innovation in nonprofits, and international NGOs.

-Yes!
-While this is a very rigorous program, most of our students are employed full-time, and many have young children in addition.
-Most students enroll in two courses per term, although it is possible to enroll as a full-tim student or take only one course at a time.
-Most courses are taught in late afternoons and evenings, and summer courses are available.
+While this is a very rigorous program, most of our students are employed full-time.
+Most students enroll in two courses per term, although it is possible to enroll as a full-tim student (3 courses per term) or take only one course during some semesters.
+Whenever possible, courses are taught in late afternoons and evenings, and summer courses are available.
 Of the required MBA courses, some are offered online, and some are offered in 8-week sessions, so that two courses may be completed consecutively in a semester.
 See the Course Schedule for details.

-The program consists of 66 credits, which include mostly 3-credit courses, but also several 6-credit courses and the dissertation, which extends over several terms.
+The program consists of 66 credits, including 12 credits of dissertation, which extends over several terms.
 See the Course Catalog for details.

-You may transfer up to 9 credits from an MBA program, or up to 18 credits from JMU MBA courses.
+You may transfer up to 9 credits from an MBA program, or up to 18 credits from JMU MBA coursework.

 While funding is limited, Graduate Assistantships are available.